CPSC 124: Introduction to Programming

 - PDF version of the textbook, good for reading on-screen.

-(local access only -- from off-campus use Oracle's copy: Documentation
+- Java 8 Documentation and API. (local access only -- from off-campus use Oracle's copy: Documentation and API)

 - A Style Guide for Java Programming.

 - About Linux — Local information about using Linux at HWS.